Signcryption: History

 The first signcryption scheme was introduced by Yuliang Zheng in 1997.
 Zheng also proposed an elliptic curve-based signcryption scheme that saves 58% of computational and 40% of communication costs when it is compared with the traditional elliptic curve-based signature-then-encryption schemes.
 There are also many other signcryption schemes that have been proposed throughout the years, each of them having its own problems and limitations, while offering different levels of security and computational costs.

-Scheme
+Structure and goals

 A signcryption scheme typically consists of three algorithms: Key Generation (Gen), Signcryption (SC), and Unsigncryption (USC).
 Gen generates a pair of keys for any user, SC is generally a probabilistic algorithm, and USC is most likely deterministic.
 Any signcryption scheme should have the following properties: